kyleu/projectforge/module/marketing/doc/module/marketing.md

 ### Usage

 - A marketing web app is provided, start by passing `all` or `site` when starting the app
+- The marketing site will start on a port one higher than the main server
 - Most actions are based on Markdown files in `./doc`, handlers defined in `./app/site`
 - Detailed download page is provided, with assets being downloaded from Github